 System Safety (SSC)

+The course is based upon the principles and processes described in Military Standard 882-E. All phases of the System Safety process are addressed.
 Instruction is given in both system safety engineering and management with emphasis on complex, high technology systems.
 Engineering methods are illustrated with practical, numerical examples.
 The principal system safety analysis method is taught with classroom and homework problems.
 Preparation of a system safety program plan and management of the system safety process in all phases of the system life are examined in depth.
 A classroom project provides students with the opportunity to apply system safety management and engineering methods while working as a team.
 Enrichment lectures in special areas of knowledge essential to the system safety process will also be presented.
 Each student should bring a calculator with statistical functions.

 Objectives: To provide a level of knowledge of system safety sufficient to manage a system safety program and to perform associated system safety engineering tasks.

 Who Should Attend: Individuals who have safety responsibilities in the design and operation of complex systems in which an accident can cause substantial loss.
 Emphasis is upon military projects and contracts.

 Prerequisite: Attendees should have an engineering or hard science background.

 Tuition: $4,000 (July 2022 - June 2023); $TBD (July 2023 - June 2024)